warlookq3/edx-documentation/en_us/edx_style_guide/source/preferred.rst

       text.

       Do not capitalize job titles, such as professor, instructor, or program manager.
-Do not capitalize terms unless they are trademarks, such as instructor dashboard or course about video.
+Do not capitalize terms unless they are trademarks, so refer to the instructor dashboard or a course about video rather than the Instructor Dashboard or a course About video.

   * - Contractions
     - Do not use.
   * - Cross-references